Imig Music Building

-She has presented papers at the national conferences of the Society for Music Theory, the International Conference Bartók’s String Quartets: Tradition and Legacy, the Performance Studies Network International Conference, the International Conference on Music and Gesture, the International Conference of the Center for Romanian Studies; a keynote at Indiana University’s Special Symposium on Performance and Analysis; as well as invited papers and lecture-recitals at the Hong Kong Academy for the Performing Arts, Brăiloiu Institute of Ethnography and Folklore in Bucharest, University of Kansas, Texas Tech University, and other national and international venues.
+She has presented papers at the national conferences of the Society for Music Theory, the Performance Studies Network International Conference, the International Conference Bartók’s String Quartets: Tradition and Legacy, the International Conference on Music and Gesture, the International Conference of the Center for Romanian Studies; a keynote at Indiana University’s Special Symposium on Performance and Analysis; as well as invited papers and lecture-recitals at the Hong Kong Academy for the Performing Arts, Brăiloiu Institute of Ethnography and Folklore in Bucharest, University of Kansas, Texas Tech University, and other national and international venues.

 She has twice been a Fellow at the Mannes Institute for Advanced Studies in Music Theory (in “Rhythm and Temporality” and “Transformational Theory”), and has undertaken source studies at the Sacher Institute in Basel, Switzerland, the Bartók Archives in Budapest, the Hungarian Ethnographic Museum in Budapest, and the Brăiloiu Institute of Ethnography and Folklore in Bucharest.

 Leong is also an active pianist and chamber musician, performing in recent years in the United States, Canada, England, Romania, and Hong Kong.
-Her repertoire ranges from Bach to premieres of current music; three recent concert programs are May Treacherous Marbles (written for her), Ravel Ma Mère l’Oye, Messiaen Visions de l’Amen (2008); Mozart Quintet for Piano and Winds in Eb, Schoenberg Sechs kleine Klavierstücke Op.19, Mozart Quartet for Piano and Strings in Eb (2006); and the complete Chopin Études Op.25.
-In fall 2013 she premiered Morris's Clear Sounds among Hills and Waters (dedicated to her), on a program that included Andriessen’s Hout and Shende’s Throw Down or Shut Up!
-She is a founding member of the new-music quartet Throw Down or Shut Up!
+Her repertoire ranges from Bach to premieres of current music; three recent concert programs are May Treacherous Marbles (written for her), Ravel Ma Mère l’Oye, Messiaen Visions de l’Amen (2008); Mozart Quintet for Piano and Winds in Eb, Schoenberg Sechs kleine Klavierstücke Op.19, Mozart Quartet for Piano and Strings in Eb (2006); and the complete Chopin Études Op.25 (2014).
+In fall 2013 she premiered Morris’s Clear Sounds among Hills and Waters (dedicated to her) on a program that included Andriessen’s Hout and Shende’s Throw Down or Shut Up!
+She is a founding member of the quartet Throw Down or Shut Up! which presents new music in traditional and non-traditional formats (concert halls, jazz clubs, interactive concerts for children).
 Her principal teachers were David Burge, Douglas Humpherys, and Robin Harrison.

 Leong holds a Ph.D (music theory), M.A. (music theory), and M.Mus. (piano performance) from the Eastman School of Music.